spacelift-io/spacectl/specs/spacectl-to-v1.md

 We should support the following commands for managing VCS integrations.

+- `spacectl bitbucket cloud`
+  - `show` - show current integration settings
+  - `setup` - configures the Bitbucket integration
+  - `update` - allows you to update your username and password
+  - `unlink` - disables the integration and removes any settings
+- `spacectl bitbucket datacenter`
+  - `show` - show current integration settings
+  - `setup` - configures the Bitbucket integration
+  - `update` - allows you to update your API Host, user facing host, token or webhook secret
+  - `unlink` - disables the integration and removes any settings
 - `spacectl github-enterprise`
   - `show` - show current integration settings
   - `setup` - configures the GitHub Enterprise integration